 Therefore your mental, emotional as well as physical well –being is very interconnected to the moon and its position.
 The shifting of the moon has a different impact depending on when and where you were born.
 It is precisely the reason why expert astrologers refer to the moon when talking about your state of mind, and what you should or should not do to overcome its impact.

-You can talk to our astrologers any time of the day or night; our first consultation is free.
-Click here to talk now.
+You can talk to our astrologers any time of the day or night.